 What do we mean when we say ‘martyr’?

-The word ‘martyr’ is used a lot these days.
+But the word ‘martyr’ is used a lot these days.
 I hear it when someone is killed in one of the many wars going on, or in some conflict between sects when fighters are killing each other and someone dies.
 He usually is referred to as a ‘martyr’ by his side (and perhaps a kafir by the other side).

 But is this correct?
-The injil records how the prophet Yahya (PBUH) was martyred during the ministry of Isa al Masih (PBUH) and he provides a great example of how to understand this.
-Here is how the injil records these events:
+The Injil records how the prophet Yahya (PBUH) was martyred during the ministry of Isa al Masih (PBUH) and he provides a great example of how to understand this.
+Here is how the Injil records these events: